Bayesian Differential Privacy through Posterior Sampling: Privacy and Utility

 We next examine the differential privacy of the posterior distribution.
 We show in Section~\ref{sec:diff-priv-post} that this can be achieved under either of our assumptions.
-The result can also be interpreted as the differential privacy of a \emph{posterior sampling mechanism} for responding to queries, which is described in Section~\ref{sec:post-sampl-query}.
-Finally, Section~\ref{sec:bound-post-query} introduces an alternative notion of privacy: {\em dataset distinguishability}.
-We prove a high-probability bound on the sample complexity of distinguishability under our assumptions.
+The result can also be interpreted as the differential privacy of a \emph{posterior sampling mechanism} for responding to queries (described in Section~\ref{sec:post-sampl-query}), for which we prove a bound on the utility depending on the number of samples taken.
+Section~\ref{sec:bound-post-query} examines an alternative notion of privacy, {\em dataset distinguishability}, similar to \citet{wasserman2010statistical}.
+For this, we prove a bound on privacy, that also depends on the number of samples taken.
+Together, these exhibit a trade off between utility and privacy controlled by choosing the number of samples appropriately, in a manner described in Section~\ref{sec:trad-util-priv}.